ptbrown4/2018-fall-javascript-2-project/README.md

 used cards to wrap each to do item - [cards](https://getbootstrap.com/docs/4.1/components/card/) are a nice layout item where we can add lots of content

+Remember from the root of the project (i.e if you type pwd the last thing you should see is 2018-fall-javascript-2-project, and if you ls you should see package.json, past.css etc...) all you need to do is type `npm start` and you will then have a server that is synced with your browser.
+From there start editing the files with vscode.

 ### Show Details

 By default we do not want to show any detailed information about the toDos for a